GenomicDataInfrastructure/starter-kit/README.md

 ### Local components

 - **Beacon - Data discovery**: An implementation of the Beacon protocol, defined by GA4GH, which provides an open standard for the discovery of genomic variants and biomedical data across single or distributed resources.
+There are two instances of this component:

+    - **Allele Frequency Beacon**: Provides aggregate data concerning the allele frequency of particular alleles without processing personal data.

+    - **Indivual Beacon**: Provides genomic and phenotypic individual data.

+- **FAIR Data Point (FDP) - Data discovery**: A metadata service that provides access to metadata following the FAIR principles.

 - **Funnel - Data processing**: An implementation of the GA4GH Task Execution Schemas (TES), aiming to standardize APIs used for task execution across multiple platforms.